 Adults suffering from severe or persistent back pain benefit from visiting board-certified physical medicine and rehabilitation specialist George Drakes, MD, and his team at Metro Spine PC.
-The practice has offices in Clinton and Oxon Hill, Maryland, and Washington, DC, providing expert care for the full range of spinal problems, including herniated discs, sciatica, and spinal stenosis.
+The practice has offices in Clinton and Oxon Hill, Maryland, providing expert care for the full range of spinal problems, including herniated discs, sciatica, and spinal stenosis.
 Call your nearest Metro Spine PC office today or schedule a consultation online for effective, nonsurgical back pain treatment.

 Common causes of back pain include:

 With age and wear, the discs between your vertebrae (spinal bones) dry out and flatten.

 Herniation, where the soft interior of the disc pushes through its tough outer layer, can be caused by degenerative disc disease.
 Acute injuries can also cause discs to rupture.

 Arthritis affects the facet joints that link your vertebrae.
 Inflammation develops, bone spurs can grow, and ligaments can thicken.
 Osteoarthritis and rheumatoid arthritis are the leading forms of arthritis that affect the spine.